Guide to the Survey of Employment, Payrolls and Hours

 Section 3: Data collection and processing

 The BPS has a regular questionnaire and a second questionnaire adapted for educational establishments.
-Both are available as paper forms, forms for computer-assisted telephone interviews and electronic questionnaires (introduced in December 2012).
-A third questionnaire dedicated to the public sector entities is also used.
+A third version of the questionnaire dedicated to the public sector entities is also used.
+The regular and the educational questionnaires can be filled on-line or over the telephone.

-More information on the BPS collection tool can be found on Statistics Canada’s Integrated Metadatabase (IMDB).
+More information on the BPS collection tool can be found on Statistics Canada's Integrated Metadatabase.
 This database has valuable information, particularly in reference to definitions, data sources and methods.
-Users can access the portion of the database related to the Survey of Employment, Payrolls, and Hours by selecting survey number 2612 in the Related products section.
+Users can access the portion of the database related to the SEPH by selecting survey number 2612 in the Related products section.

-Administrative data for total gross payrolls of the reporting period and for the total number of employees during the last pay period in the month are obtained from PD7 payroll deduction forms filed with the Canada Revenue Agency.
-The response rate in 2009 for these administrative data, weighted by employment, was approximately 85% for the monthly remitters and 91% for the accelerated remitters (who remit more than once a month).
+Administrative data for total gross payrolls of the reporting period and for the total number of employees during the last pay period in the month are obtained from PD7 payroll deduction forms filed with the CRA.
+The response rate in 2017 for these administrative data, weighted by employment, was approximately 89% for the monthly remitters and 95% for the accelerated remitters (who remit more than once a month).

 Finally, information for general government services is provided to SEPH on a monthly basis by the provincial, territorial and federal governments in the form of electronic files extracted from their payroll records.
 However, some entities use an adapted questionnaire.